creativogee/nest-cron-manager/README.md

   }
   ```

+- NB: You can implement whatever network and serialization protocol you want to use.
+For the purpose of this example, we will use gRPC.
 - Create these protobuf service definitions: `CreateCronConfig` and `UpdateCronConfig` in your project.
 For this example, we will use the inventory service.

   ```protobuf
   syntax = "proto3";

   package cron;